khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/3-integration.md

 Remember that the Newton-Cotes method would not integrate the Runge function correctly, as the interpolating polynomial does not converge uniformly towards it.

+Moreover, for larger values of $n$, the weights become negative (round-off errors).

 ![](/static/images/1675249748.png){height=800}